June 24-28, 2015

 The all-inclusive package is available to SABR members for $259 with an Upper Deck Box ticket or $249 with a Terrace Reserved ticket to the Cubs game instead, plus all of the above amenities.
 Non-members can pay $289 (with Upper Deck Box ticket) or $279 (with Terrace Reserved ticket) for the all-inclusive rate.
 Please note: The all-inclusive packages are only available until May 15, 2015.
 Click here to register for SABR 45.

 - Cubs ballgame: At SABR 45, we'll be attending the Cubs-Dodgers game on Thursday afternoon, June 25, at Wrigley Field.
 The SABR block of tickets is available in two sections when you register: Upper Deck Box-Outfield ($48) or Terrace Reserved-Outfield ($38).
+Update 4/24/15: Our Upper Deck Box block is almost sold out, so once they sell out, tickets will no longer be available in that section when you register online.
+Tickets are still available in the Terrace Reserved section until Friday, May 15.
 This game is expected to sell out and our ticket block is only available on a first-come, first-serve basis through Friday, May 15, 2015.
 Game tickets in the SABR block will NOT be available for purchase on-site at the convention.
 Please note: Your purchase of a SABR 45 all-inclusive package includes round-trip transportation to and from Wrigley Field on the CTA Red Line train.
 (Purchasing a game ticket as part of regular/a la carte registration does NOT include transportation.)
 Click here for more details on SABR 45 registration.

 - The Baseball Project concert: On Thursday evening, June 25, SABR 45 attendees will have a special opportunity to see The Baseball Project in concert in the Grand Ballroom at the Palmer House Hilton.
 Advance presale tickets are available for $25 members/$40 non-members when you register for SABR 45 before May 15, 2015.
 Tickets will be $40 online after May 15 or until the concert venue reaches capacity.
 Click here for more details.
 (Note: For those interested, The Baseball Project concert will not conflict with the Trivia Contest preliminaries on the schedule.)

-- Call for presentations: SABR invites all members to present their research findings to their colleagues attending SABR 45, the 2015 annual convention in Chicago.
+- Call for presentations: The full lineup of SABR 45 research presentations will be announced soon.
+SABR invites all members to present their research findings to their colleagues attending SABR 45, the 2015 annual convention in Chicago.
 Through on-site judging, the most highly-regarded presentations will receive the Doug Pappas Award for best oral presentation and the USA Today Sports Weekly Award for best poster presentation.
 Click here for details on submitting your presentation abstract.
 Please note: If your abstract is accepted and you intend to make a research presentation, you must register to attend the SABR 45 convention.
-Deadline to apply: Sunday, February 15, 2015.
+The deadline to apply was February 15, 2015.

 - Yoseloff Scholarship: With generous funding from The Anthony A. Yoseloff Foundation, Inc., SABR will award up to four scholarships to high school or college students to attend SABR 45 on June 24-28, 2015, in Chicago, Illinois.
 This scholarship will pay for registration, transportation and lodging (double occupancy) up to a total value of $1,250.
 The objective of this scholarship fund is to encourage high school and college-level student engagement with baseball research and to engender an active interest in baseball and SABR.
 Click here for more details or to download the application form.
 All applications must be postmarked or e-mailed to Jeff Schatzki at firstname.lastname@example.org no later than Friday, April 24, 2015.